givvemee/givvemee.github.io/about.md

 permalink: /about/
 ---

-Daily Record to be a Front-end Developer! 😎✨
+<center>Daily Record to be a Front-end Developer! 😎✨